amitapl/amitapple.snowsite/Snow/_posts/2014-11-17-azure-websites-slots.md

 ---
 layout: post
-title: Azure Websites Deployment Slots - Explained
+title: Azure Web Apps (Websites) Deployment Slots - Explained
-category: Azure Websites, Deployment Slots
+category: Azure Websites, Deployment Slots, Azure Web Apps
 ---

-One of the premium features you get when using Azure Websites in a standard SKU is the **deployment slots** feature also known as **staged deployment** but it is actually more than that.
+One of the premium features you get when using Azure Web Apps in a standard SKU is the **deployment slots** feature also known as **staged deployment** but it is actually more than that.

 In this post I will go over the **deployment slots** concept and what you can do with it.